Osteoarthritis: By mouth

-The pain medication paracetamol (acetaminophen) is the first line treatment for osteoarthritis.
-Pain relief does not differ according to dosage.
-However, a 2015 review found acetaminophen to have only a small short-term benefit with some laboratory concerns of liver inflammation.
-For mild to moderate symptoms effectiveness of acetaminophen is similar to non-steroidal anti-inflammatory drugs (NSAIDs) such as naproxen, though for more severe symptoms NSAIDs may be more effective.
+The pain medication paracetamol (acetaminophen) or NSAIDs are first line treatments for osteoarthritis related pain.
+With paracetamol, pain relief does not differ according to dosage.
+However, a 2015 review found acetaminophen to have only a small short-term benefit with some concerns on abnormal results for liver function test.
+For mild to moderate symptoms effectiveness of acetaminophen is similar to non-steroidal anti-inflammatory drugs (NSAIDs) such as naproxen, though for more severe symptoms, NSAIDs may be more effective.
 NSAIDs are associated with greater side effects such as gastrointestinal bleeding.

 Another class of NSAIDs, COX-2 selective inhibitors (such as celecoxib) are equally effective when compared to nonselective NSAIDs, and have lower rates of adverse gastrointestinal effects, but higher rates of cardiovascular disease such as myocardial infarction.
 They are also more expensive than non-specific NSAIDs.
 Benefits and risks vary in individuals and need consideration when making treatment decisions, and further unbiased research comparing NSAIDS and COX-2 selective inhibitors is needed.
-NSAIDS applied topically are effective for a small number of people.
 The COX-2 selective inhibitor rofecoxib was removed from the market in 2004, as cardiovascular events were associated with long term use.

+Education is helpful in self-management of arthritis, and can provide coping methods leading to about 20% more pain relief when compared to NSAIDs alone.

-Failure to achieve desired pain relief in osteoarthritis after two weeks should trigger reassessment of dosage and pain medication.
+Failure to achieve the desired pain relief in osteoarthritis after two weeks of therapy should trigger reassessment of dosage and pain medication.
 Opioids by mouth, including both weak opioids such as tramadol and stronger opioids, are also often prescribed.
-Their appropriateness is uncertain, and opioids are often recommended only when first line therapies have failed or are contraindicated.
+Their appropriateness is uncertain, and opioids are often recommended only when first-line therapies have failed or are contraindicated.
 This is due to their small benefit and relatively large risk of side effects.
 The use of tramadol likely does not improve pain or physical function and likely increases the incidence of adverse side effects.
 Oral steroids are not recommended in the treatment of osteoarthritis.

-Use of the antibiotic doxycycline orally for treating osteoarthritis is not associated with clinical improvements in function or joint pain.
-Any small benefit related to the potential for doxycycline therapy to address the narrowing of the joint space is not clear, and any benefit is outweighed by the potential harm from side effects.
+Use of the antibiotic doxycycline orally for treating osteoarthritis is not associated with clinical improvements in function or joint pain and long term use is associated with a high risk of side effects.

-A 2018 meta-analysis found that oral collagen supplementation for the treatment of osteoarthritis reduces stiffness but does not improve pain and functional limitation.
+A 2018 meta-analysis found that oral collagen supplementation for the treatment of osteoarthritis reduces stiffness, but does not improve pain and functional limitation.

 Topical

-There are several NSAIDs available for topical use, including diclofenac.
-A Cochrane review from 2016 concluded that reasonably reliable evidence is available only for use of topical diclofenac and ketoprofen in people aged over 40 years with painful knee arthritis.
+There are several NSAIDs available for topical use, including diclofenac, which may provide symptomatic relief of osteoarthritis.
+Recessed joints (joints located deep within the body, rather than near the skin surface, such as the hips) may be less responsive to treatment with topical therapies.
 Transdermal opioid pain medications are not typically recommended in the treatment of osteoarthritis.
 The use of topical capsaicin to treat osteoarthritis is controversial, as some reviews found benefit while others did not.